itenium-be/blog-posts/javascript/2019-02-24-array-prototype.md

 **C#**
 - The signature is a bit different: `OrderBy(Func<TSource, TKey> keySelector, IComparer<TKey> comparer)`
 - `OrderBy` vs `OrderByDescending`: switch `a` and `b`...
+- JS doesn't have `ThenBy` chaining possibilities, you'll have to do this yourself.

 ## forEach